hashicorp/design-system/website/docs/components/application-state/partials/guidelines/guidelines.md

 ### Error state

 Error states are used when the application encounters an issue or error during its operation.
-It shows the associated error code, icon, messages and actions to help users find a solution.
+It shows the associated error code, icon, messages, and actions to help users find a solution.

 ![Showing an example of an error state with a 404 error code and two links](/assets/components/application-state/application-state-error-state.png)

 ### Empty state

-Empty states are used when a user has yet to create an object.
+An empty state occurs when a user has yet to create an object.
 Illustrations are placed using the `media` slot to further elevate the experience and express the purpose of the object.

 ![Showing an empty state with a primary and secondary button along with a stand alone link](/assets/components/application-state/application-state-empty-state.png)